4331 Investment Analyst - Private Equity

 The stated desirable qualifications may be used to identify job finalists at the end of the selection process when candidates are referred for hiring.

-- Possession of or in the process of completing the Chartered Financial Analyst program, the Chartered Alternative Investment Analyst program and/or an advanced degree.
+- Possession or in the process of completing the Chartered Financial Analyst program and/or a Chartered Alternative Investment Analyst program.

 How To Apply